 - Yearbook – best cover in 2011 and 2015 for Washington State from the Walsworth Yearbooks of Distinction competition

-- Visual Art teacher Dana Bettinger has recently presented at numerous regional and national conferences and serves as the school’s community service coordinator.
+- Visual Arts teacher Dana Bettinger has recently presented at numerous regional and national conferences and serves as the school’s ULab coordinator.

-- Visual Art teacher Ty Talbot was recently selected as an ART21 Educator, has presented at numerous national conferences, and regularly displays his artwork in the Seattle area.
+- Visual Arts teacher Ty Talbot is an ART21 Educator, has presented at numerous national conferences, and regularly displays his artwork in the Seattle area.

 - Visual Arts teacher Ray Yang also works as a teaching artist with the Seattle Art Museum, facilitating teen workshops and special projects.